mozilla/infosec.mozilla.org/docs/guidelines/iam/openid_connect.md

 ### Authorization Code Grant

 -   **Recommend** using the authorization code grant.
-This requires a back-end server, reverse-proxy, or similar server-side code that will generate an `HttpOnly` session cookie for the user, which means the access tokens cannot be intercepted in JavaScript within the user's browser.
+This requires a back-end server, reverse proxy, or similar server-side code that will generate an `HttpOnly` session cookie for the user, which means the access tokens cannot be intercepted in JavaScript within the user's browser.
 -   **Avoid** using implicit grants for websites when possible.
 Single Page Applications (SPA) use implicit grants and receive tokens back in the user's browser with no server-side component, which means it can be intercepted by malicious JavaScript running in the user's browser.
 If using the implicit grant **do not** store the tokens in the browser's storage (do not use localStorage).
 Instead just keep them in memory.
 This makes it much harder for attackers using a vulnerability in your website to steal the token.

 #### Additional notes on Implicit grants